-PHOTOS: 2nd Foreign Regiment’s Color Guard in the early 1900s
+PHOTOS: 2nd Foreign Regiment’s color guard in the early 1900s

 Another part of the PHOTOS series.
-Today, the article is dedicated to the color guard of the 2nd Foreign Infantry Regiment (2e REI) in Algeria, North Africa, in the early 1900s; back then, the unit was still known as the 2nd Foreign Regiment (2e Etranger, 2e RE).
+Today, the article is dedicated to the color guard of the 2nd Foreign Infantry Regiment (2e REI) in Algeria, North Africa, in the early 1900s.
+Back then, the unit was still known as the 2nd Foreign Regiment (2e Etranger, 2e RE).

-At the same time, the 2e RE legionnaires were being deployed to Madagascar in the Indian Ocean (until 1905) and to Tonkin (a former title for Northern Vietnam) in French Indochina.
+At the same time, the 2e RE legionnaires were being deployed to Madagascar in the Indian Ocean (until 1905) and Tonkin (a former title for Northern Vietnam) in French Indochina.

 As always in the PHOTO series, just click the image to enlarge it.